chamilo/chamilo-lms/README.md

 Then enter the main/install/index.php and follow the UI instructions (database, admin user settings, etc).

-## Install guide (Dev environment, stable environment not yet available)
+## Installation guide (Dev environment, stable environment not yet available)

 The instructions above are meant only for stable versions.
 If you are a developer and want to contribute to Chamilo in the current development branch (not stable yet),